Real-Time Rendering of Dynamic Line Sets using Voxel Ray Tracing: Voxel-Based Ray Tracing of Dynamic Line Sets

 \subsection{Culling}

-Once the line set is voxelized, we have obtained the \textit{occupancy pyramid}, which be used for more than just rendering global illumination effects.
-By determining which voxels are visible from a particular camera perspective and restricting further work to those voxels, we can significantly increase per-frame pre-processing performance.
-For every voxel with non-zero occupancy a ray is traced from the voxel center towards the camera, storing whether or not the voxel is visible by the camera in the base level of a new 3D texture hierarchy called the \textit{culling pyramid}.
-A mipmap hierarchy is then computed such that each parent voxel encodes whether any child voxel is visible to the camera or not.
+We use the occupancy pyramid to cull voxels that are not visible to the camera.
+To determine visibility, we trace a ray from the center of each occupied voxel towards the camera and store the result in the base level of a new 3D texture hierarchy called the \textit{culling pyramid}.
+We then generate a mipmap hierarchy in which each parent voxel encodes whether any of its child voxels are visible to the camera.

-Determining visibility based on the \textit{occupancy pyramid} directly, however, will result in erroneously culled areas, typically when viewing dense areas at grazing angles.
-This happens because of the relatively low resolution of the occupancy pyramid, which causes rays to pass through seemingly occupied areas, which may be empty in reality.
-To create a more conservative estimation of per-voxel occupancy, we apply morphological erosion to the base level of the \textit{occupancy pyramid} by taking the minimum occupancy of each voxel's 6-neighborhood.
-By tracing rays through this conservative occupancy volume, visibility can be determined more conservatively and culling artifacts are removed.
-Culling will be used in the next section, to accelerate A-Buffer construction.
+Determining visibility based on the occupancy pyramid can result in erroneously culled voxels, particularly for dense line sets viewed at grazing angles.
+These errors arise from the relatively low resolution of the occupancy pyramid, which allows rays to pass through voxels that appear occupied but are partially empty.
+To create a more conservative occupancy estimation, we apply morphological erosion to the base level of the occupancy pyramid by taking the minimum occupancy of each voxel's 6-neighborhood.
+Tracing rays through the eroded occupancy volume yields a more conservative culling pyramid and eliminates culling artifacts.